-IMPORTANT: In order to deliver your iConsumer stock to you, we must have your name, mailing address, and if you're a U.S. citizen or resident, your Social Security Number (SSN).
+IMPORTANT: In order to deliver your iConsumer stock to you, we must have your name, mailing address, a signed subscription agreement, and if you're a U.S. citizen or resident, your Social Security Number (SSN).
 These can be updated on the My Settings page.
 We may need a photo ID.

 In the SEC regulated world of stock ownership, delivering stock to you is called “transferring” stock.
 The SEC mandates that we use a “Transfer Agent” to do that.